CFA® Exam Preparation Survey

-In the following article, I’m going to dig into data available on Payscale.com to analyze the effect a CFA has on the median analyst’s salary.
-While I don’t use any data based on fewer than 100 respondents, a limited sample size in some instances may be significantly affecting the figures shown.
-Furthermore, it is not possible to separate out salaries for those without CFAs so all comparisons are those with CFAs vs. the overall median for that category.
-Another shortcoming is that this post focuses purely on salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
-Salary compensation alone may not always show the full picture, but on average – I would expect the CFA-related compensation increases in these areas to fall in line with increases in salary.
+In the following article, I’m going to dig into data available on Payscale.com to analyze the effect a CFA designation has on the median analyst’s salary.
+While I don’t use any data based on fewer than 100 respondents, the limited sample size in some instances may significantly affect the figures shown.
+Furthermore, it is not possible to separate out salaries for those without CFA designations so all comparisons are those with CFA designations vs. the overall median for that category.
+Another shortcoming is that this post focuses purely on the salary compensation of employees, excluding other forms of compensation including commission, bonus, and perks.
+Salary compensation alone may not always show the full picture, but on average – I would expect the related compensation increases in these areas to fall in line with increases in salary.
 Finally, the data in the article is based only on salaries in the United States as this provided an ample and accessible set of data.
 This isn’t a scientific study, but merely an attempt to find some interesting stories within the data.
 Without further delay, let’s get to it.

 A different perspective on industry salaries may help to shine a new light on the Payscale data.

 Take a moment to look through the chart above as it tells an interesting tale.
-The two fatter lines reflect the salaries of CFAs and finance MBAs through each stage of their career.
+The two fatter lines reflect the salaries of CFA charterholders and finance MBAs through each stage of their career.
 Now, keep in mind, this isn’t a perfect comparison.
-The CFA Average includes those that also have a finance MBA and the Finance MBA category includes those with a CFA.
-That said, on average, an employee with a CFA tends to be paid more than an employee with a finance MBA.
-What’s particularly intriguing about the graphic above is that employees with a CFA/finance MBA or working in the asset management Industry are all paid a relatively similar amount, on average, in the earlier stages of their careers.
-However, CFAs tend to make significantly more as they gain experience.
+The CFA charterholder average includes those that also have a finance MBA and the Finance MBA category includes those with a CFA designation.
+That said, on average, an employee with a CFA charterholder tends to be paid more than an employee with a finance MBA.
+What’s particularly intriguing about the graphic above is that employees with a CFA designation/finance MBA or working in the asset management Industry are all paid a relatively similar amount, on average, in the earlier stages of their careers.
+However, CFA charterholders tend to make significantly more as they gain experience.

 Let’s look at this in a slightly different way.

 The transition into what’s considered the mid-career in the chart (5-10 years’ experience) tends to reward employees of all financial industries similarly (at least as a % of prior salary).
-Of course, as a requirement, all CFAs still technically considered entry level are already on the brink of transitioning into the mid-career stage.
-As employees move into the experienced stage of their careers (10-20 year experience), that’s when a CFA designation really pays dividends.
-Even as employees move into their late careers, the CFA continues to pay off.
-While the average finance MBA generates a respectable salary increase in these later stages, it fails to keep up with the value of the CFA.
-Finance MBAs from only top schools, however, likely outperform CFAs alone.
+Of course, as a requirement, all CFA charterholders still technically considered entry-level are already on the brink of transitioning into the mid-career stage.
+As employees move into the experienced stage of their careers (10-20 years experience), that’s when a CFA designation really pays dividends.
+Even as employees move into their late careers, the CFA charter continues to pay off.
+While the average finance MBA generates a respectable salary increase in these later stages, it fails to keep up with the value of the CFA designation.
+Finance MBAs from only top schools, however, likely outperform CFA charterholders alone.

 When we take a look at the total salaries of charter holders in these states, nothing necessarily catches the eye.
-The CFA Salaries by state tend to stay in line with the national CFA median salary of approximately $86k, fluctuating slightly in relation to the cost of living in each state.
+The CFA charterholders salaries by the state tend to stay in line with the national CFA charterholder median salary of approximately $86k, fluctuating slightly in relation to the cost of living in each state.

-Now that we’ve brought up cost of living, let’s dive a bit deeper into this topic.
+Now that we’ve brought up the cost of living, let’s dive a bit deeper into this topic.

-The cost of living adjustments here have been based on the most CFA-populated city within each state.
-This is a strange approach, but one that hopefully doesn’t skew the data too much because, for each state, the selected city accounts for over half of the state’s CFA residents.
+The cost of living adjustments here has been based on the most CFA charterholders populated city within each state.
+This is a strange approach, but one that hopefully doesn’t skew the data too much because, for each state, the selected city accounts for over half of the state’s CFA charterholders residents.
 Cities used in the adjustments include New York City, Philadelphia, Dallas, Chicago, San Francisco, and Boston.